 welcome to my online home.

-So that’s me, about 10 years ago.
+So that’s me a few years ago.
 That little guy I’m holding is now 12 years old and 5’11”.
 I obviously still look the same.

 For the first time ever I’ve committed to NaNoWriMo and in so doing have joined the hordes of the suddenly antisocial as we attempt to write as many words as possible over the next 31 days.
 My goals are modest.
 I’m aiming for 10,000 words by November 31st.

 Here’s a quick glimpse into the novel that I’m writing …

 POSTCARDS from california

 It was a rare, spare, Sunday afternoon - so we grabbed the dog, packed a picnic and went on a mission to find some new rock pools to explore.
 We landed at Davenport Beach.